writethedocs/www/docs/conf/portland/2025/writing-day.md

 ## Lead a Project

 Leading a project at Writing Day is a wonderful opportunity to engage with documentarians from a variety of backgrounds, experience, and expertise.
 Their collective wealth of experience can upgrade your documentation and create a more inclusive project.
-This empowers all of us to work together to create opportunities for each other and bigger, better communities
+This empowers all of us to work together to create opportunities for each other and bigger, better communities.

 **Tips to create and lead a new project effectively:**